 However, other participants include an elderly man who becomes the group’s grandfather, a North Korean refugee, a mobster with a snake tattoo on his face, and a highly educated man who was the pride of his hometown but fell short of his potential.
-So, long story short, once you have watched the first episode of this epic K-drama, it’s hard to resist not to return for more after seeing an episode, even if it’s merely to see who survives the next twisted game, and not to continue till the end!
+So, long story short, once you have watched the first episode of this epic K-drama, it’s hard to resist not returning for more after seeing an episode, even if it’s merely to see who survives the next twisted game, and not to continue till the end!

 How to watch Squid Games from Anywhere in the World?

-But unfortunately, Netflix series and movies are region-based and all of its libraries aren’t available in every country, which possibly might stop you from watching Squid Games.
+But unfortunately, Netflix series and movies are region-based, and all of its libraries aren’t available in every country, which possibly might stop you from watching Squid Games.
 However, the good news is that you can watch Squid games and have access to all of Netflix Libraries just by changing any Netflix region.
 Yes, you heard it right!
-A premium VPN is here for the rescue, your country doesn’t matter as long as you are connected to ExpressVPN, allowing you to watch Squid Games and access any Netflix library from anywhere in the world.
+A premium VPN is here for the rescue; your country doesn’t matter as long as you are connected to ExpressVPN, allowing you to watch Squid Games and access any Netflix library from anywhere in the world.
 Here’s how to watch Squid Games: